blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ***

 ## Best Practices - Files Needed to Run Dingo
-The following files are need to run Dingo.
+The following files are needed to run Dingo.
 We will walk through the steps to download and edit the files in the next few steps.
 1. dingo.yaml
 2. Node Config
 3. Node Topology